What we know about how omicron responds to vaccines

 A small study has suggested that the omicron coronavirus variant may be able to better evade the protection offered by the Pfizer/BioNTech vaccine than the initial Covid virus type.

-Moderna is yet to publish any official results on the efficacy of its jab against omicron but president of the company, Dr Stephen Hoge, said there’s a good chance current vaccines won’t hold up as well against the variant.
+Moderna is yet to publish any official results on the efficacy of its jab against omicron but president of the company, Dr Stephen Hoge, said there is a good chance current vaccines will not hold up as well against the variant.

 Will a new omicron vaccine be released?